villhei/elixirtut/elixir_web/app/chapters/data_structures.md

     :erlang.element(5, {:cat, 'Brown', 5})
 ```

-An individual element can be fetched from a tuple by calling the function `elem/2` with the tuple and the index o a desired element.
+An individual element can be fetched from a tuple by calling the function `elem/2` with the tuple and the index of the desired element.
 Attempting to access an out-of-bounds element will raise an error.

 ```elixir
 iex> cat = {:cat, 'Brown', 5}